BSc, MPH, DrPH, PhD (Hon), OC, FRSC, FCAHS

-He holds B.Sc.
-(1975) and Licentiate (1976) degrees in biology from Universidade de Campinas, Brazil, and master's (MPH) and doctoral (DrPH) degrees in public health microbiology from the University of North Carolina at Chapel Hill (1981-84).
+He holds BSc (1975) and Licentiate (1976) degrees in biology from Universidade de Campinas, Brazil, and master's (MPH) and doctoral (DrPH) degrees in public health microbiology from the University of North Carolina at Chapel Hill (1981-84).
 He was a Guest Researcher at the U.S. Centers for Disease Control, in Atlanta (1980-81 and 1983-84), and a post-doctoral fellow in cancer epidemiology during 1984 at the International Agency for Research on Cancer in Lyon, France, at the U.S. National Cancer Institute (NCI) in Bethesda, and at Louisiana State University, in New Orleans.

-Professor Franco's research during the last 28 years has focussed on the following topics: molecular epidemiology and prevention of cervical cancer and human papillomavirus-associated diseases, cancers of the upper aero-digestive tract, prostate, endometrium, and childhood tumours; studies of epidemiologic methods for evaluating efficacy of cancer screening strategies; the impact of measurement error in epidemiology; and studies of societal and clinical influences on cancer patient survival.
-Much of his research has been international, with collaborative projects in Canada, Brazil, the CongoRepublic, United States, and with the International Agency for Research on Cancer, in France.
+Since 1985, his research has focussed on the following topics: molecular epidemiology and prevention of cervical cancer and human papillomavirus-associated diseases, cancers of the upper aero-digestive tract, prostate, endometrium, and childhood tumours; studies of epidemiologic methods for evaluating efficacy of cancer screening strategies; the impact of measurement error in epidemiology; and societal and clinical influences on cancer patient survival.
+Much of his research has been international, with projects in Canada, Brazil, Mexico, Portugal, the Congo Republic, United States, and with the International Agency for Research on Cancer, in France.

-He is the Editor-in-Chief of Preventive Medicine (2013-15) and has served in the editorial boards of American Journal of Epidemiology (1993-98), Cancer Detection and Prevention (2001-08), Cancer Epidemiology, Biomarkers & Prevention (1995-), eLife (2012-), Epidemiology (1993-2009), International Journal of Cancer (2009-), Medical and Pediatric Oncology (2000-04), PLoS-Medicine (2004-), Preventive Medicine (2008-12), Oral Diseases (2005-10), among other biomedical journals.
-He has served in several scientific or grant review panels for the above agencies and for several national and international health organizations, as well as a consultant to the pharmaceutical and biotechnology sector on cancer screening and prevention.
+He is Editor-in-Chief of Preventive Medicine (2013-) and Preventive Medicine Reports (2014-), and Senior Editor at eLife (2018-).
+He has served in the editorial boards of American Journal of Epidemiology (1993-98), Cancer Detection and Prevention (2001-08), Cancer Epidemiology, Biomarkers & Prevention (1995-), eLife (2012-), Epidemiology (1993-2009), International Journal of Cancer (2009-), Medical and Pediatric Oncology (2000-04), Tumor Virus Research (2015-), PLoS-Medicine (2004-17), Preventive Medicine (2008-), among other biomedical journals.
+He has served in several scientific or grant review panels for the above agencies and for national and international health organizations, as well as a consultant to the pharmaceutical and biotechnology sector on cancer screening and prevention.
 He served twice as an advisor to the US President’s Cancer Panel (2012, 2013).

 Division of Cancer Epidemiology

-Montreal, QC, Canada H2W 1S6
+Montreal, QC, Canada H4A 3T2